5loaves-2fish-12basckets/ADF_studies/doc/paper_review/week02.tex.md

 > paper list2:
 [Sparse DNNs with Improved Adversarial Robustness](#Sparse-DNNs-with-Improved-Adversarial-Robustness) [Neural Networks with Structural Resistance to Adversarial Attacks](#Neural-Networks-with-Structural-Resistance-to-Adversarial-Attacks)
+[A New Family of Neural Networks Provably Resistant to Adversarial Attacks](#A-New-Family-of-Neural-Networks-Provably-Resistant-to-Adversarial-Attacks)

 > paper list3:
 > (quick check on PASS)